Professor Sir David Greenaway is the sixth Vice-Chancellor of the University of Nottingham and Professor of Economics.

 Sir David is a key member of the Midlands Innovation team.
-Midlands Innovation is a partnership between Aston, Birmingham, Loughborough, Leicester, Nottingham and Warwick universities, combining their research, resources, skills and people to improve different sectors of the Midlands and beyond.
+Midlands Innovation is a partnership between Aston, Birmingham, Loughborough, Leicester, Nottingham, Warwick, Cranfield and Keele universities, combining their research, resources, skills and people to improve different sectors of the Midlands and beyond.
 Sir David is a member of the Midlands Innovation board which consists of the Vice-Chancellors from the Midlands Innovation universities, meeting regularly helping to achieve their vision.

 He is a member of the Editorial Boards of:

 He is Managing Editor of The World Economy and is Managing Editor of The Economic Journal